lidelong8/Unprecedented_WS/README.md

 (1) my_kstest2 :   Two-sample Kolmogorov-Smirnov goodness-of-fit hypothesis test;

-(2) cal_TFE_mon_fixed.m :   The Core function to calculate UWS, which must be placed in current working directory;
+(2) cal_UWS_mon_fixed.m :   The Core function to calculate UWS with the fixed reference periods during 1850-2015, which must be placed in the current working directory;

+(3) cal_UWS_mon_dynamic.m :   The function to calculate UWS considering the dynamic reference periods, which must be placed in the current working directory;

-(3) demo_plot_Fig.s1_4x1_method.m :  The demo code calculating the UIWS, UDWS, UFWS, and WS, please see Fig.s1;
+(4) demo_plot_Fig.s1_4x1_method.m :  The demo code calculating the UIWS, UDWS, UFWS, and WS, please see Fig.s1;

-(4) demo_plot_fig.sx_diagram_duration.m :  The demo code calculating the independent WS events, See Fig.sx.diagram_duration.jpg;
+(5) demo_plot_fig.sx_diagram_duration.m :  The demo code calculating the independent WS events, See Fig.sx.diagram_duration.jpg;

-(5) demo_plot_fig.sx_diagram_frequency.m : The demo code calculating frequency of WS, please see Fig.sx.diagram_frequency;
+(6) demo_plot_fig.sx_diagram_frequency.m : The demo code calculating frequency of WS, please see Fig.sx.diagram_frequency;

-(6) Fig.s1.jpg :  The Expected output.

-(7) Fig.sx.diagram_duration.jpg :  he Expected output.

-(8) Fig.sx.diagram_frequency.jpg :  The Expected output.
+(7) Fig.s1.jpg : Schematic diagram of identifying unprecedented water scarcity (UWS) and the first emergence year.

+(8) Fig.sx.diagram_independent_events.jpg : Schematic diagram of identifying independent water scarcity (WS) events.

+(9) Fig.sx.diagram_frequency.jpg :  Schematic diagram of identifying the frequency of water scarcity (WS).

 The package has been tested on Windows systems with MATLAB software.
 The package has been tested on the following systems: MATLAB Version 9.10.0.1602886 (R2021a) Operating System Microsoft Windows 10 Professional Version 10.0 (Build 19044)